coda/packs-sdk/docs/reference/sdk/interfaces/DynamicSyncTableOptions.md

 ___

-### doNotAddNewSyncColumnsByDefault
+### disableNewColumnsOnSyncByDefault

-• `Optional` **doNotAddNewSyncColumnsByDefault**: `boolean`
+• `Optional` **disableNewColumnsOnSyncByDefault**: `boolean`

-If true, when subsequent syncs discover new schema fields, these fields will not automatically be added as new columns on the table.
-The user can still manually add columns for these new fields.
+If true, when subsequent syncs discover new schema properties, these properties will not automatically be added as new columns on the table.
+The user can still manually add columns for these new properties.
 This only applies to tables that use dynamic schemas.

 When tables with dynamic schemas are synced, the [getSchema](DynamicSyncTableOptions.md#getschema) formula is run each time, which may return a schema that is different than that from the last sync.
-The default behavior is that any schema fields that are new in this sync are automatically added as new columns, so they are apparent to the user.
+The default behavior is that any schema properties that are new in this sync are automatically added as new columns, so they are apparent to the user.
 However, in rare cases when schemas change frequently, this can cause the number of columns to grow quickly and become overwhelming.
 Setting this value to true leaves the columns unchanged and puts the choice of what columns to display